-Furthermore, cross-border issues between the Kyrgyz Republic, Tajikistan and Uzbekistan along the Fergana Valley related to the control over water and other natural resources critical for some of the main economic activities in the three countries, exacerbates tensions and impacts the overall peace and security situation in the region.
+Furthermore, continuous cross-border issues between Kyrgyzstan, Tajikistan and Uzbekistan along the Fergana Valley related to the control over water and other natural resources critical for some of the main economic activities in the three countries, exacerbates tensions and impacts the overall peace and security situation in the region.

 Finally, the Kyrgyz Republic and China have over 1,000 km of shared border.
-China is one of the main trade and economic partners of the Kyrgyz Republic.
-China is also the main bilateral creditor of the Kyrgyz Republic.
+China is one of the main trade and economic partners of Kyrgyzstan.
+China is also the main bilateral creditor of Kyrgyzstan.
 The total amount of loans is USD 2.1 billion.